mainkoon81/Study-02-AB-Testing/README.md

  - **data that don’t follow a normal distribution**
  - **data that violate assumptions of ANOVA**

 Non-parametric(distribution free) test is a statistical procedure whereby the data does not match a normal distribution.
 The data used in non-parametric test can be any types but be frequently of **`Ordinal`** data type, thus implying it does not depend on arithmetic properties.
-Consequently, all tests involving the ranking of data are non-parametric and also no statement about the distribution of data is made, so we use empirical distributions.
+Consequently, all tests involving the ranking of data are non-parametric and also no statement about the distribution of data is made.
+Instead, we use empirical distributions.
 The questions are same:
  - One sample.
 A sample comes from a population with a specific(underlying) distribution?
  - Two samples.
 Are they coming from the same population with a specific(underlying) distribution? or the two datasets differ significantly?
  - In a non-parametric test, the observed sample is converted into ranks and then ranks are treated as a test statistic.